St. Raphael Syro Malabar

 Next Liturgy:

-Our next Holy Qurbana will be celebrated on Sunday, September 19th, 2010 in Our Lady of Peace Church, 12503 Buckingham Avenue, (Shaker Blvd intersection with E-126th Street) Cleveland, OH-44120 at 3.00 pm.
-(Google Map It!).
-Confession and Holy Rosary start at 2.30 pm.
+We gather together for the Holy Qurbana on the first and third Sunday of every month.
+Holy Qurbana will be celebrated at Our Lady of Peace Church, 12503 Buckingham Avenue, (Shaker Blvd intersection with E-126th Street) Cleveland, OH-44120 at 4:00 pm.
+(Google Map It!)

 Syro-Malabar Liturgy: